 Support makes all the difference.
 While treatment is up to you, support from others can help you stay motivated and get you through tough times.

 Resources and references

-Identifying and Treating ADHD: A Resource for School and Home (PDF) – In-depth guide to the diagnosis and treatment of ADD / ADHD in children.
+Identifying and Treating ADHD: A Resource for School and Home (PDF) – In-depth guide to the diagnosis and treatment of ADHD in children.
 (U.S. Department of Education)